MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ole-db-datasource-template.md

 ## Watcher Nodes

-The following options are available on the  **Watcher Nodes**  page of the wizard.
+The following options are available on the  **Watcher Nodes**  page of the wizard:

 | Option | Description |
 | --- | --- |